softquantum/laravel-preset-bootstrap4/README.md

 # Laravel 5.5.x Front-end Preset For Bootstrap 4 beta

 Preset for Bootstrap 4 scaffolding on new Laravel 5.5.x project.
+This preset uses bootstrap native to avoid the use of JQuery.

 *Current version*: **Bootstrap 4 beta**